 Deciding to adopt a rescued dog is a wonderful thing, but not something to be taken lightly, which is why we are very thorough in our Application Process.
 Many of these dogs have already been through so much, it is our duty to them to assure we place them in the RIGHT forever home.
 This may mean that our volunteers spend weeks going through applications to find the right home - it is a thoroughly researched process we go through so that the dog, as well as the family, lives "happily ever after."
 There are many things to consider before adopting a dog...
 PLEASE read all the information below before submitting your completed Adoption Application.
-Also note that we only adopt out dogs within our membership area of North Carolina, South Carolina, Southern Virginia (Richmond south), Eastern Tennessee, and Northern Georgia areas.
+Also note that we only adopt out dogs within our membership area of North Carolina, South Carolina, Virginia, Eastern Tennessee, and Northern Georgia areas.

 Thank you for your interest in adopting a rescue!

 The SRC Placement Team takes pride in being able to process applications quickly.
 That is what sets our rescue apart from many others.
-We feel that solid applicants deserve a quick turn around time, and we make every effort to expedite the processing of applications within reason.
+We feel that solid applicants deserve a quick turn-around time, and we make every effort to expedite the processing of applications within reason.

 Normally, an application can be processed within a week or less, depending on the location and availability of the applicants and SRC volunteers.
 Please know that when you apply for one of our dogs, if you are approved, you must be ready to accept the new dog into your home shortly after approval.
 SRC is not able to hold dogs for people until they are ready and places dogs on a first come and ready basis.

 Even after they have been adopted, SRC rescue dogs can never be sold or given away.
-If you cannot keep the dog that you adopt, it must be returned to us for care and placement.
+SRC is always your first point of contact whenever there is a problem with your adopted dog.
+If you cannot keep the dog that you adopt, you must contact SRC for guidance as to their care and placement.
 We do commit to the lifetime of the dog and assure that they are well cared for.
 They are given a microchip and identification tag that we ask they wear at all times.

 We understand this process can be somewhat confusing from the candidate's viewpoint at times.
 Someone will be always be happy to answer any questions you may have.
 Feel free to call or email us at anytime.
 We will work diligently to assure that the perfect family companion will be in your home and heart very soon.